jloures/SimpleMessenger/README.md

 # SimpleMessenger
-An app that tries to emulate a simple messaging service with proper authentication
+An app that tries to emulate a simple messaging service allowing for unknown users to talk to each other using a URL